sdrangan/digitalcomm/readme.md

 ## SDR Labs
 I am starting to add software-defined radio (SDR) labs.
 The labs are based on the simple, but powerful [ADALM-Pluto boards](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html).
-These labs are in a separate [SDR github repo](https://github.com/sdrangan/sdrlab).
+The labs are being migrated from a separate [SDR github repo](https://github.com/sdrangan/sdrlab).
-But, I have tried to reference the material in the lecture notes and outline.

 ## Sequence